Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ## AI News Analysis Empty State (Latest)

-When there are no items to display in AI News Analysis (today’s high‑impact filter yields zero results), the widget now shows a clear empty state message:
+When there are no items to display in AI News Analysis (today's high‑impact filter yields zero results), the widget now shows tab-specific empty state messages:
+- **Upcoming tab**: "No upcoming high-impact news" / "No upcoming high-impact news is available today."
-- Title: "No high-impact news"
+- **Released tab**: "No released high-impact news" / "No released high-impact news is available today."
-- Subtitle: "No high-impact news is available today"
+- **All tab**: "No high-impact news" / "No high-impact news is available today."

 Files affected:
 - `src/components/AINewsAnalysis.js`